coolraiman/IMG/README.md

 - Search images by including and excluding tags
 - Convert image metadata list of identified person to tags
 - Fullscreen image viewer
+- Set image as favorite
+- Rate image from 0 to 5

 ### Upload page example